 - In a small saucepan, bring a small amount of water to a boil.
 Reduce the heat to simmer.

-- In medium heat-proof bowl (I used my stand mixer bowl), whisk together egg whites and sugar and place it over the saucepan with simmering water.
-(This is a make-shift double boiler.
-Make sure the bottom of the top bowl doesn’t touch the water.)
+- In a medium heat-proof bowl, whisk together egg whites and sugar and place it over the saucepan with simmering water.
+(This is a makeshift double boiler.
+Make sure the bottom of the top bowl doesn't touch the water.)

-- Cook the egg white mixture until sugar is completely melted and it reaches 160°F (70°C) stirring continuously, about 5 minutes.
-(This's my favorite thermometer!)
+- Cook the egg white mixture until sugar is completely melted and it reaches 160°F (70°C) stirring frequently, about 5 minutes.
+(This is my favorite thermometer!)

-- Now, remove the bowl with egg white mixture from heat.
-Then whisk it on medium speed for a minute, then slowly increase the speed to medium high and beat until stiff peaks form and the mixture is cool to touch, about 10 minutes.
-(It may take longer with a hand-mixer.)
+- Now, remove the bowl with the egg white mixture from heat.
+Then whisk it on medium speed for a minute, then slowly increase the speed to medium-high and beat until stiff peaks form and the mixture is cool to touch about 10 minutes.
+(It may take longer with a hand mixer.)

-- Once the meringue reached stiff peaks, scrape the side of the bowl with a spatula and add salt.
+- Once the meringue reaches stiff peaks, scrape the side of the bowl with a spatula and add salt.

-- Turn on the mixer on medium speed and start adding butter, one tablespoon at a time.
+- Turn on the mixer at medium speed and start adding butter, one tablespoon at a time.
 Make sure the butter is fully incorporated before adding the next piece.
-(NOTE: It’s normal if buttercream starts to curlde half way.
+(NOTE: It's normal if buttercream starts to curdle halfway.
 Keep adding the butter!)

 - Keep whisking the buttercream until smooth, light and fluffy, about 10 minutes.